erlichlab/erlichlab.org/public_html/index.md

 ### About The Lab

 The Erlich Lab is generally interested in neural mechanisms underlying cognition.
 We currently have ongoing projects related to economic decision-making, integrating of value and perceptional information, spatial cognition and motor planning.

-We are located in Shanghai, China.
+NYU Shanghai is located in Shanghai, China.
 Our animal facilities are hosted at the [East China Normal University campus near Zhongshan Park](http://english.ecnu.edu.cn/1810/list.htm), where we also run human neuroimaging studies using their fMRI facilities.
 There is a human behavioral research lab hosted at the [NYU Shanghai campus in Pudong](https://wp.nyu.edu/shbeel/).
+The lab at NYU Shanghai will close in 2022.

 The lab at [Sainsbury Wellcome Centre for Neural Circuits and Behaviour](https://www.sainsburywellcome.org/web/) in London, UK is open and recruiting!